InkDAO/gitbook/tutorials/creating-first-post.md

 # Creating Your First Post

-This tutorial will walk you through creating and publishing your first post on dX.
+This tutorial will walk you through creating and publishing your first post on InkDAO.
 By the end, you'll have published content that can be monetized through blockchain-based subscriptions.

 ## Prerequisites

 Before starting, make sure you have:
 - ✅ A crypto wallet installed (MetaMask, Coinbase Wallet, etc.)
-- ✅ Connected your wallet to decentralizedX
+- ✅ Connected your wallet to InkDAO
 - ✅ Some sepolia ETH in your wallet (for gas fees)
 - ✅ Authenticated with your wallet signature